 Betty Gray Scholarships are for licensed childcare workers who work at least 20 hours per week and are a Step 1-8.5.
 Applications can be downloaded here or completed online.
 Scholarships for the Oregon Afterschool Conference cover 50% of the cost.
 Please apply now and send approval to firstname.lastname@example.org to receive your Promo Code for registration or reach out with any questions.

 Thank you to everyone who joined us in 2018!

 Our Keynote Speaker, Sadiq Ali, joining us all the way from Maryland.
+CLICK HERE To watch the conference welcome and keynote.
 Sadiq is a two time best selling author, speaker, professor, education consultant, leadership trainer, social entrepreneur, trained mediator, certified mentor consultant and founder of the Millionaire Manners Academy training organization.
-You can read more about him HERE.
-We look forward to having Sadiq lead an engaging keynote session focused on authentically supporting youth in expressing themselves as we all become the best versions of ourselves.
+We had a great time hearing about the power of storytelling and how we can help support youth in expressing themselves as we all become the best versions of ourselves.

 Workshops, Expression Sessions and Exhibitors listed below:

 Workshop #1 Sessions from 10:30am-12:30pm: